-Breast augmentation is one of the most popular procedures in the world because it can help a woman boost her body image, reconstruct breasts, and correct asymmetry.
+Breast augmentation is one of the most popular procedures in the world because it can help a woman boost their body image, reconstruct breasts, and correct asymmetry.
 Cosmetic enhancement tends to be the number one reason that a woman undergoes this procedure.
 Typically they are unhappy with their appearance for one reason or another and want an enhancement to help them look and feel better.

-During this consultation we will discuss which type of implant and technique is desired by the patient.
+During this consultation, we will discuss which type of implant and technique is desired by the patient.
 With technology improving we have more options for our implant size, shape and placement.
 All implants made today have a silicone shell and filled with either saline or silicone.
 Both saline and silicone implants are now FDA approved.

 SALINE OR SILICONE GEL

 Silicone gel implants give the breasts a natural shape, appearance, and “feel” after surgery.
 Silicone is a cohesive gel that “sticks together” in the event of a rupture.
 This lowers the risk of infection and other associated risks.

 Saline implants are a popular choice.
 There are several shapes that can be used; round or anatomical.
 A round implant will make the breast appear round while the anatomical will take on the more natural shape of the breast.